cabforum/servercert/docs/BR.md

 ### 4.9.5 Time within which CA must process the revocation request

-Prior to 2026-05-15, for Section 4.9.5 of these Requirements, the CA SHALL adhere to these Requirements or Version 2.1.7 of the Baseline Requirements for TLS Server Certificates.
+Prior to 2026-05-15, for Section 4.9.5 of these Requirements, the CA SHALL adhere to these Requirements or Version 2.1.9 of the Baseline Requirements for TLS Server Certificates.
 Effective 2026-05-15, the CA SHALL adhere to these Requirements.

-The period from the time from receipt of a revocation request by the Subscriber to published revocation MUST NOT exceed the time frame set forth in [Section 4.9.1.1](#4911-reasons-for-revoking-a-subscriber-certificate).
+The period between receipt of a revocation request from the Subscriber and published revocation MUST NOT exceed the time frame set forth in [Section 4.9.1.1](#4911-reasons-for-revoking-a-subscriber-certificate).

-The period from the time from determining a Certificate Problem Report is actionable to published revocation MUST NOT exceed the time frame set forth in [Section 4.9.1.1](#4911-reasons-for-revoking-a-subscriber-certificate).
+The period between the determination that a Certificate Problem Report is actionable and published revocation MUST NOT exceed the time frame set forth in [Section 4.9.1.1](#4911-reasons-for-revoking-a-subscriber-certificate).

 The date selected by the CA SHOULD consider the following criteria: